The Music House Museum

 The Museum’s Gift Shop has a variety of fine gifts for with all proceeds going to support the museum’s operation expenses.
 The Gift Shop is also available through our website for those shoppers who wish to visit it on-line.

-Miniature Traverse City
+Miniature Traverse City Models

 In 1990 the museum inherited what was remaining of the old Mini Traverse City that for years was displayed outdoors at the Clinch Park Zoo.
 Suffering from years of weather, as well as some vandalism, it was determined that the only way to really restore the display was to start over.